ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

        branches:
          - main

-Take note that here we run the this workflow on all pull requests and on demand with ``workflow_dispatch``, but limit it being run on commits to only tags and on the ``main`` branch.
+Take note that this workflow runs on all pull requests and on demand with ``workflow_dispatch``, but limit it being run on commits to only tags and on the ``main`` branch.
 This ensures that CI/CD is not run twice on every commit for each PR, which may saturate available build or testing machines.